pawelnguyen/mousereco/README.md

 # Mousereco

-Mousereco is a mouse recording Gem with a web interface used to replay user visits
+Mousereco is a mouse recording Rails engine with a web interface used to replay user visits

 ## Installation